In Association with Amazon.com

 In the last decade of his life, Nuormaa worked as the director of the Finnish Workers's Institute of Turku (1908-1918).
 At one point, the institute was put under the surveillance of the tsarist police.
 His students at the Turku Finnish Classical Lyceum included Martti Haavio, the future poet P. Mustapää and professor of folklore at the University of Helsinki.

-The period, during which Nuormaa published his major works, was marked by resistance to Russification policies.
+The period, during which Nuormaa published his major works, was marked by resistance to Russification policies (Finland was an autonomous Grand Duchy in the Russian Empire).
 National themes dominated literature, and deep tensions and social unrest burst into the surface with the Great Strike of 1905.
 In the wake of the great name change of 1906, he Finnicized his surname from Nyman to Nuormaa.
 His son Arvi, a journalist and translator, recalled once in an article, that his father was totally unmusical and had great troubles with the rhythm.
 Thus, while writing a poem, he often drummed a metronomic rhythm on the table with his finger.
-Among Nuormaa's close friends in Helsinki was Eino Leino, a master Fiinnish poetic forms, who greatly influenced his writing.
+Among Nuormaa's close friends in Helsinki was Eino Leino, a master Finnish poetic forms, who greatly influenced his writing.

-Following the defeat of the Reds in the war, Nuormaa resingned from his office at the workers' institute.
+Following the defeat of the Reds, Nuormaa resingned from his office at the workers' institute.
 For a short time, he edited in Helsinki the military propaganda magazine Sotilas-Viikkolehti (Soldier Weekly Magazine).
 As a humanist, who read Homer, Horace, and Heinrich Heine, and associated with writers and artists, Nuormaa was not happy with this kind of assignment.
-Much of his free time he spent in the company of Leino and Larin Kyösti, discussing poetry and the life.
+Much of his free time he spent in the company of Leino and Larin-Kyösti, discussing poetry and the life.

 Selected works: